Your Lincoln Dentist talks about the safety of root canals and answering CAQs about Root Canals

 I need to redo a root canal.
 Do I need to go to an endodontist vs dentist, or should I replace the tooth with an implant?

-The answer here is pretty simple.
+Your gentle, family dentist in Lincoln, NE says: the answer here is pretty simple.
 It’s usually better to replace the tooth with a biocompatible dental implant than to redo an infected root canal.
 Of course, you can always schedule a consultation with your family dentist or an endodontist in your area.

 What is the cost of a root canal without dental insurance in Lincoln, NE?